 PSC 425.
 ECCE: Democracy and Democratic Theory.
-4 hours.
+4 Hours.

 This course focuses on the evolution of Western Democratic theory from the ancient Greeks to our times, emphasizing institutions and traditions associated with evolving theories.
-Same as HIS 411.
-This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness
+Course Information: Same as HIS 411.
+This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness.

 PSC 428.
 Globalization and the Future of Democracy.
-4 hours.
+4 Hours.

 Democracy means that national governments must respond to and represent their own national people (the American government represents the American people).
 But increasing "globalization" has created new "transnational" problems beyond the democratic control of any one government.
 We consider classic and contemporary theories of globalization and democracy in political philosophy.
-Same as PHI 428.
+Course Information: Same as PHI 428.

 PSC 433.
-Feminist Theories.
-4 hours.
+Feminist Theories, 4 Hours.

 A range of feminist political theories including liberal, radical, socialist, postmodern, and global feminisms which offer different solutions to social issues such as the division of labor in the home and beyond, reproductive rights, and sexuality.
-Same as PHI 411, SOA 408, and WGS 411.
+Course Information: Same as PHI 411, SOA 408, and WGS 411.
 Prerequisite: WGS 301 is recommended but not required.
-This course fulfills a general education requirement at UIS in the area of Social and Behavioral Sciences.

 PSC 435.
 ECCE: American Political Thought.
-3 or 4 hours.
+3,4 Hours.

 This course examines developments in political thought in the United States from the American Revolution through the end of the twentieth century.
 Particular attention will be paid to issues of political inclusion and exclusion on the basis of race, gender, and class/economic status.
-Same as LES 435.
+Course Information: Same as LES 435.
 This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of U.S. Communities.